 1) Are Global Temperatures Rising Now?
 There is no way to know, because natural year-to-year variability in global temperature is so large, with warming and cooling occurring all the time.
 What we can say is that surface and lower atmospheric temperature have risen in the last 30 to 50 years, with most of that warming in the Northern Hemisphere.
 Also, the magnitude of recent warming is somewhat uncertain, due to problems in making long-term temperature measurements with thermometers without those measurements being corrupted by a variety of non-climate effects.
 But there is no way to know if temperatures are continuing to rise now…we only see warming (or cooling) in the rearview mirror, when we look back in time.

-2) Why Do Some Scientists Say It’s Cooling, while Others Say that Warming is Even Accelerating?
+2) Why Do Some Scientists Say It’s Cooling, while Others Say the Warming is Even Accelerating?
 Since there is so much year-to-year (and even decade-to-decade) variability in global average temperatures, whether it has warmed or cooled depends upon how far back you look in time.
 For instance, over the last 100 years, there was an overall warming which was stronger toward the end of the 20th Century.
 This is why some say “warming is accelerating”.
 But if we look at a shorter, more recent period of time, say since the record warm year of 1998, one could say that it has cooled in the last 10-12 years.
 But, as I mentioned above, neither of these can tell us anything about whether warming is happening “now”, or will happen in the future.

 3) Haven’t Global Temperatures Risen Before?
 Yes.
 In the longer term, say hundreds to thousands of years, there is considerable indirect, proxy evidence (not from thermometers) of both warming and cooling.
-Since humankind can’t be responsible for these early events, this is evidence that nature can cause warming and cooling.
+Since humankind can’t be responsible for these early events is evidence that nature can cause warming and cooling.
 If that is the case, it then opens up the possibility that some (or most) of the warming in the last 50 years has been natural, too.
 While many geologists like to point to much larger temperature changes are believed to have occurred over millions of years, I am unconvinced that this tells us anything of use for understanding how humans might influence climate on time scales of 10 to 100 years.

 4) But Didn’t the “Hockey Stick” Show Recent Warming to be Unprecedented?
 The “hockey Stick” reconstructions of temperature variations over the last 1 to 2 thousand years have been a huge source of controversy.
 The hockey stick was previously used by the IPCC as a veritable poster child for anthropogenic warming, since it seemed to indicate there have been no substantial temperature changes over the last 1,000 to 2,000 years until humans got involved in the 20th Century.
 The various versions of the hockey stick were based upon limited amounts of temperature proxy evidence — primarily tree rings — and involved questionable statistical methods.
 In contrast, I think the bulk of the proxy evidence supports the view that it was at least as warm during the Medieval Warm Period, around 1000 AD.
 The very fact that recent tree ring data erroneously suggests cooling in the last 50 years, when in fact there has been warming, should be a warning flag about using tree ring data for figuring out how warm it was 1,000 years ago.
 But without actual thermometer data, we will never know for sure.